OmniSharp/omnisharp-emacs/README.md

 omnisharp-emacs depends on the external program `curl` for accessing the background OmniSharp server process.
 You need to ensure this is installed and can be found by Emacs.
+On Windows you should install the native curl program from [the curl website].

 To automatically load omnisharp-emacs when editing csharp files, add something like this to your csharp-mode-hook: